 Graduates from this specialist LLM are well placed to pursue careers in the professional legal and shipping practice, transport, business, management, government, international or EU organisations, non-governmental organisations, media and press, academia and research.

 The City Law School has a vibrant Pro Bono programme and all students are able to take up opportunities within this.

 Students who complete the LLM may wish to continue their academic studies by enrolling in a PhD or MPhil offered by The City Law School.
 Maritime law research is prominent at the City Law School - PhD research in maritime law is currently undertaken by students supervised by Prof Jason Chuah, director of the London Universities Maritime Law and Policy Research Group.

 Find out more about City University London

-Applications open in September each year for enrollment the following September.
+Applications are now open for 2015 entry and can be made through the links below.
 Late applicants run the risk that the course may be full after the initial round of offers has been made.

 We encourage online applications, however you are also able to apply by completing the below application and reference forms and sending them to the following address: